 The State of Hawaii Wireless 9-1-1 service has graduated from a wireless Phase II maintenance phase to Wireless Phase II expansion and New Wireless Technology implementation phase.
 This wireless expansion phase has opened the door for the PSAPs to start receiving New and Emerging Technology 9-1-1 services such as Voice over Internet Protocol (VoIP) and Telemetric emergency services.
-In addition, these new technologies are being added or in the development stages:
+In addition, these new technologies have been added or in the development stages:

-- 1. Location Accuracy (horizontal & vertical) improved location accuracy will benefit both low and high rise condos/hotels in Waikiki and Kakaako neighborhoods. - 2.
-Text-to-911 allows the 911 caller to use texting to contact the 911 call center in order to avoid detection by an active shooter or in domestic abuse situations. - 3.
+- Location Accuracy (horizontal & vertical) improved location accuracy will benefit both low and high-rise condos/hotels in Waikiki and Kakaako neighborhoods.
+Telecommunications service providers are required to meet the timeline for development and completion as established by the FCC. - 2.
+Text-to-911 allows the 911 caller to use texting to contact the 911 call center in order to avoid detection by an active shooter or in domestic abuse situations.
+Hawaii was one of the first in the nation to deploy Text-to-911 statewide. - 3.
 Real Time Texting allows vast improvement in the communications capability for the hearing impaired as compared to the TTY legacy system. - 4.
 Smart911 establishes a database of information on the caller's medical condition, residence or other information that would be useful by first responders to facilitate the caller's rescue. - 5.
 Kari's Law Enforcement mandates multi-line telephone service (MLTS) to eliminate having to dial an outside phone line before dialing 911. - 6.
 Third party location apps. companies such as Uber and Apple have partnered with companies such as RapidSOS to provide Apps to improve location accuracy in smartphones of 911 callers. - 7.
 Location Based Routing uses caller location, not cell tower location, as the basis for initial 911 call routing.
 This technology can significantly reduce the number of wireless 911 calls that must be transferred from one PSAP to another, and will enable geospatial routing in the NG911 environment.